We’ve developed a resource list segmented by three key issue areas:

 Through the formation of an expert advisory team, literature review, employer survey, and targeted interviews, this research analyzed employers’ views of the current state of consumer directed health plans, how pharmacy benefits are structured and identified best practices.

-- The National Pharmaceutical Council.
-(2014).
-Consumer-Directed Health Plans: Pharmacy Benefits and “Better Practices”.
+- NPC Webinar: Consumer-Directed Health Plans: Pharmacy Benefits and Best Practices

 Good Practices for High-Deductible Health Plans

-This project will update the 2014 publication, Consumer-Directed Health Plans: Pharmacy Benefits & "Better Practices."
+This project updates the 2014 publication, Consumer-Directed Health Plans: Pharmacy Benefits & "Better Practices."
 With new considerations for the 2021 health care landscape, identifying the patient-centered good practices in plan design can align incentives across the workforce and mitigate the harmful impacts of blunt HDHP and prescription benefit plan design.
 This research will provide information on how to design and implement HDHPs in a more patient-centered manner that puts their employees' needs first.
-(In progress)

 Tools for Evaluating Your PBM and Consultants